 - Do NOT use prongs in your thesis.
-Yes, I know that a previous English teacher told you to list the subjects of your body paragraphs, but that was just a device to get you to make sure your entire paper was focused on your point (see the section of this guide on organizing your paper for more information on the formula paper). - Do NOT use the first-person pronoun I in your thesis.
+Yes, I know that a previous English teacher told you to list the subjects of your body paragraphs, but that was just a device to get you to make sure your entire paper was focused on your point (see the next section, "The Body of Your Essay" for more information on the formula paper). - Do NOT use the first-person pronoun I in your thesis.
 Yes, the thesis is entirely your opinion, but you weaken your point if you use I. That opens the door for your reader to think, "Yeah, that's what you believe, but I think...."
 That never ends well.
-State your opinion firmly, as if you consider it a fact, and then stop. - Do NOT give reasons in your thesis.
+State it firmly, as if you consider it a fact, and then stop.

+• Do NOT give reasons in your thesis.
 You will give your reasons, your evidence of why you are correct (just think courtroom) in the Body of your paper, NOT in the introduction.